-Summer is starting to wind down for most of us, and while there’s still plenty of time for warm weather pursuits, fall is going to be here before you know it.
-That might sound a bit depressing, but it’s good news for your wardrobe, as once the days start getting shorter and the temperature drops, it will finally be cool enough to start breaking out the layers without sweltering uncomfortably.
-And if you haven’t one already, one of the first items you need is one of these fall jackets; a jacket light enough for the still warm and sunny days, but just heavy enough to provide some warmth once night falls or the rain moves in.
+Summer is winding down.
+While there’s still time for warm weather pursuits, fall will be here before you know it.
+That might sound a bit depressing, but it’s good news for your wardrobe; once the days start getting shorter and the temperature drops, it will finally be cool enough to break out the layers without sweltering uncomfortably.
+If you haven’t one already, your first stop should be one of these fall jackets: a jacket light enough for warm and sunny days, but just heavy enough to provide some warmth once night falls or rain moves in.

-Whatever you are looking for in a coat – a light but stylish piece, something heavier with a bit of warmth, or something meant for outdoor exercise – we’ve rounded a few solid choices for you to look at.
-Any of these jackets will give you the looks and comfort you need this fall.
+Whatever you’re looking for in a coat – light but stylish piece, something heavier with a bit of warmth, or something intended for outdoor exercise – we’ve rounded up a few solid choices for you to consider.
+Take a look and see which fall jacket you like best.

-Inspired by classic bomber jackets of old but with a modern, stylish twist, this jacket also evokes a kind of track jacket look, and is the perfect combo of cool and comfortable.
-It is lined and insulated for the cooler temps, as well as coated with water-repellent in case some fall showers head your way.
+Inspired by classic bomber jackets of old but imparted with a modern, stylish twist, the Tavik Defender jacket also manages to evoke kind of track jacket look and feel – meaning it’s the perfect combo of cool and comfortable.
+Lined and insulated, it’s perfect for when cooler temps strike – and it’s even coated with a water repellent in case some of those unpredictable fall showers head your way.
 A Velcro pocket keeps your phone nearby and ready, but safely tucked away, too.

-This one’s a little different from everything else on our list.
-Fjallraven is a well-known Swedish outfitter, known for their durable yet stylish cold weather gear.
-The High Coast Anorak is an outdoor-ready jacket that is not only equipped for high winds and warmth, like all the best outdoor gear, but is also one that looks pretty dang cool.
-As a pullover, it’s much more casual look, but makes a good alternative to a lot of other fall jackets.
-The extra large kangaroo pocket adds storage space – and doubles as a pack bag for carrying it around.
+This one’s a little different from all the traditional jackets on our list.
+Fjallraven is a well-known Swedish outfitter, known for their durable and rugged yet thoroughly stylish cold weather gear.
+The High Coast Anorak is an outdoor-ready jacket equipped for high winds and warmth, like all the best outdoor gear, but is also one that looks pretty dang cool.
+As a pullover, it’s got a much more casual look than some of the others, but is certainly a weather-ready alternative.
+The extra large kangaroo pocket adds storage space and doubles as a pack bag for carrying it around.

-A Barbour jacket is one of the most classic pieces of outerwear you can reach for, and the Chelsea may be the their most well-known.
+Any Barbour jacket is a classic – one of the most classic you can reach for.
+The Liddesdale is slimmer, modern take on one of their most well-known.
 It’s lightweight, with a trim, tailored fit.
-The quilted shell is attached to a nylon inner layer that adds warmth on chilly days, a cozy lined collar keeps out the cold and two zippered pockets and one button pocket add some utility.
-This jacket is cool, classy, the perfect balance of light and warm, and brings your style up to Bond-levels of cool.
+The quilted shell is attached to a nylon inner layer that adds warmth on chilly days, a cozy lined collar keeps out the cold bluster, and patch pockets and front snap closures add utility and strength.
+This jacket is cool and classy, the perfect balance of light and warm, and brings your style up to Bond-levels of cool.

 Because no list could be complete without a denim jacket.
-The Sherpa Trucker is archetypical American style, just as at home out on the range as it is out on the town for drinks.
-Made from 100% cotton denim and lined with a soft, fuzzy cotton, it provides just the right amount of warmth for the changing seasons while looking ruggedly cool.
+The Sherpa Trucker is an iconic American style – just as at home out on the range as it is out at work or out on the town for drinks.
+Made from 100% cotton denim and lined with a soft, fuzzy cotton, it provides just the right amount of warmth for the changing seasons.
+It also looks pretty ruggedly cool.
 Two hip pockets keep your hands warm, and it’s adorned with the iconic Levi’s logo.
 For the rugged amongst us, there’s no other choice.

-So you’re really only into the outdoors, and prefer pure function over form?
-The Arcteryx Atom is a lightweight, insulated jacket that provides enough warmth for the chilly mornings and brisk evenings fall weather hits you with outdoors, but is still thin and breathable enough to be worn when the sun comes out.
+So you’re really into the outdoors, and prefer pure function over form?
+The Arc’teryx Atom is a lightweight, insulated jacket that provides enough warmth for the chilly mornings and brisk evenings fall weather hits you with outdoors, but is still thin and breathable enough to be worn when the sun comes out.
 Or, you know, when you’re moving fast and staying active, starting to work up a sweat.
-Arteryx is really the best of the best when it comes to outdoor clothing, and the Atom LT is adorned with their signature slim-cut, athletic silhouette.
+Arc’teryx is the best of the best when it comes to outdoor clothing, and the Atom LT is rocks their signature slim-cut, athletic silhouette.

 Another option for those of us with a craving for the outdoors, but the desire to look cool in casual situations as well.
 The Canyonlands hoodie is designed for bouldering and adventuring, with a trim fit and modern styling typical of North Face.
 The smooth fleece is plenty warm for brisk fall mornings in the backcountry and for grabbing a drink in town come evening, but – like the Atom LT above – light enough for staying active too.